b0llull0s/Arch-Installation-Scripts/README.md

 ### Waybar:

-- Two custom modules that show you your public ip and how many updates are available.
+- Custom module to see how many updates are available.
+- Custom module to check and show your public ip.
 - Fully customized style with `pywal` integration and nerdfont icons.
 - Audio module changes the key in base to the situation.
 - Network module opens the `Network.Manager GUI`.